mikfreedman/ghost-on-cf/README.md

  * probably want to modify [manifest.yml](manifest.yml) to change things like app name, or to add a route
  * may want to modify [config.js](config.js) to remove mail configuration if that isn't an option in your environment

+### TODO

+ * Add support for GCP
+ * Add support for Database file storage
+ * Get services by tag instead of name
+ * Make the javascript more excellent

 ## References

 * http://www.starkandwayne.com/blog/deploy-ghost-blog-to-cloud-foundry/ - Great reference, inspiration for creating this repo - starting to show its age a little!